Sandra Pointet/Geneva Academy>

 ‘There are no silly questions and these sessions precisely aim at both presenting our programmes and hearing from prospective students.
 We very much appreciate these exchanges that allow us to clarify our application process and one’s journey from the submission of an application to the enrolment in our programmes’ explains our Head of Education Dr Clotilde Pégorier.

-Upcoming information sessions will take place on:
+Upcoming information sessions will take place from 13:30 to 14:30 (Geneva time, CET) on the following dates:

 Prior registration is required to attend one of these sessions.